 Radiation therapy is a treatment for cancer that uses high-energy X-rays.
 A machine directs the rays of energy to the area of cancer.
 Radiation therapy is also called radiotherapy.
 Its goal is to kill or shrink cancer cells.

 Radiation therapy is usually not part of the main treatment for people with CLL.
 But it may be used in certain cases.
 Your doctor may advise radiation therapy for these reasons:

 You need radiation to help manage symptoms.
 For example, you may have a swollen spleen pressing against another organ, such as your stomach.
 This can cause a lack of appetite.
 In this case, radiation can be used to reduce swelling.
 Also, radiation can help with bone pain caused by growth of leukemia cells in bone marrow.

 You have decided to have a stem cell transplant.
-This is done rarely for CLL, but may be used in certain situations.
-Radiation therapy kills not only leukemia cells, but also normal bone marrow cells, which helps prevent the rejection of stem cell transplants.
-If you need to have a transplant, you may receive total body irradiation.
-This distributes radiation in equal doses to all parts of your body.
+This is rarely done for CLL, but may be used in certain cases.
+Radiation therapy kills not only leukemia cells, but also normal bone marrow cells.
+This helps prevent the rejection of stem cell transplants.
+If you need to have a transplant, you may have total body irradiation.
+This sends radiation in equal doses to all parts of your body.

 Radiation treatments are not painful.
 They are a lot like getting an X-ray.
 For each treatment you may be in the radiation room for 20 minutes to 30 minutes, but the treatment itself could take just a few minutes.
 You can have the treatments either as an outpatient or as an inpatient.
 Outpatient means you go home the same day.
 Inpatient means you stay overnight in the hospital.
 If you're having treatment directed at just a small part of your body, you'll likely do this as an outpatient.
 If you're preparing for a stem cell transplant, you will have the treatments as an inpatient.